orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 +3 for the orbit checks?
 and 3 for

-Somewthing like: Constantly all the rays as functions are executing (in orbits), then if something causes something else's behavior to change, you get the inconsistencies.

 Usual superposition is where every entry of an arbitrarty direction only references itself on the `.self`.
 Hence a tensored variant like this in linear time